 All these sites are primitive and offer outdoor lavatory, and most sites have an upgraded boat launch.
 Our campgrounds have a steady stream of new and returning guests who have come for many years.
 Camping Permits can be purchased at the Township Office of Pickle Lake.

 Camping fees as per By-Law 2018-06 Schedule “A” Administration/Business Fees:

 Children under twelve (12) – FREE

 Camping Permits for these sites can be purchased online at Ontario.ca by creating / logging into a One-key account.
 Permits can also be purchased at ServiceOntario Monday-Friday in Thunder Bay, Dryden, Sioux Lookout and Ignace.

 The Municipal Office in Pickle Lake is also able to issue the permits EFFECTIVE JULY 22, 2019!
 We are so excited to provide this service!
 Crown Land Camping permits are $9.35 + HST+ $10.57/person per day.

 Distances to Lakes

 All of these lakes are accessible by road.
 While the blacktop ends at the Town of Pickle Lake, there is a good gravel road servicing the area.

-P.O Box 340, Pickle Lake, Ontario, Canada, P0V 3A0
+Pickle Lake, ON P0V 3A0